Stihl BR 700 - 912 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 700 compare with similar leaf blowers.

-- Air expelled from the nozzle of this blower can reach 197 MPH.
-When compared to others of this type, the BR 700 has a lower air speed than most gas-powered backpack blowers.
-For the fastest air speed in this category, you may want to consider the Husqvarna 150BT, which can expell air at a velocity that can reach 270 MPH.
+- The air speed of the Stihl BR 700 maxes out at 197 MPH.
+While more than adequate for many jobs, its air speed is below average among other gas-powered backpack blowers between 60.1 and 75cc.
+For the fastest air speed in this category, you may want to consider the Stihl BR 600, which can expell air at a velocity that can reach 238 MPH.

 Here's a list of the most popular specific comparisons: